Boussau/boussau.github.io/tutorials/RunningRevbayes/index.md

-{% section Revbayes on Pedago-NGS %}
+{% section Revbayes on linux or Pedago-NGS %}

-To work on Pedago-NGS, you first need to install conda.
+To work on Linux or Pedago-NGS, you first need to install conda.
 Once this has been done, installation of RevBayes can proceed as indicated further below.

 To install conda:
 ```